Get Lost at These Fall Corn Mazes in Chicagoland

-NOTE: Before visiting, please check each farm’s website or call ahead to check dates of their pumpkin patch season.
+NOTE: Before visiting, please check each farm’s website or call ahead to check the dates of their corn maze season.
 Some farms may also require you to pay an admission cost.

 All Seasons Orchard